Table of Contents

 In endemic areas where iodine deficiency is common, dietary iodide supplementation is advised and may help in preventing the condition.

 It is advised to encourage activity among children who suffer from congenital hypothyroidism.

 The correct answers can be found below the references.

-1. A 9-week-old female newborn infant who was born at home is brought to the pediatrician by her mother because she noticed that she always feels cold, she sleeps too much, and her bowel movements are not very frequent.
+1. A 9-week-old female newborn infant, who was born at home, is brought to the pediatrician by her mother.
+This is because she noticed that: she always feels cold, she sleeps too much, and her bowel movements are not very frequent.
 By physical examination, the pediatrician finds mild jaundice and hypotonia.
 Which of the following lab findings would you expect to see in this newborn?

 - Inhibitory anti-TSH receptor antibodies

 - Normal TSH, elevated reverse T3, and decreased total T4 and T3